Aleppo offensive (June–July 2016): Army cuts Castello Road and captures al-Layramoun and Bani Zeid

 On 17 July, the Army and Hezbollah reached the Castello Road, capturing parts of it and completely cutting it after taking control of Castello Hill.
 With this advance, the rebel-held part of Aleppo city was fully besieged and the al-Layramoun roundabout came under artillery fire-control.
-Government forces than proceeded to set up sandbag barriers on the road.
+Government forces then proceeded to set up sandbag barriers on the road.
 Meanwhile, the military made more advances in the Bani Zeid and al-Layramoun areas, capturing most of the factories.
 Later in the day, a rebel counter-attack managed to retake some territory in the area of the Castello Road, but the road still remained cut.
 A rebel commander stated they do not have any tunnel or strategic stockpile to feed 300,000 people in the besieged areas.
 By 18 July, the rebel counter-attack on the Castello highway was repelled.

 On 19 July, a government push against the Handarat Camp was underway, with fighting taking place around it, and the Army managed to advance in the area.
 The same day, al-Zenki Movement fighters recorded themselves beheading a Palestinian child named Abdallah Issa who was aged between 10 and 13.
 They claimed he had been fighting for the Syrian government in Aleppo with Liwa al-Quds.
 Liwa al-Quds denied this and claimed the child was a Palestinian refugee.
 The murder took place north of Aleppo in Handarat, in an unofficial Palestinian refugee camp named Ein El Tal.
 Following the beheading, the U.S State Department declared that if the video was genuine, they would stop sending Harakat Nour al-Din al-Zenki any military aid.

 On 20 July, a new rebel counter-attack against the Castello Road was repelled.
 Three days later, the Army expanded its control in the al-Layramoun industrial area by capturing the Textile Factory and several nearby buildings.
 The same day, a tunnel bomb killed 38 pro-government fighters in a building used by government forces.
-Thuwwar al-Sham claimed responsibility.
+The Levant Revolutionaries Battalions claimed responsibility.

 On 25 July, government forces made major advances in the al-Layramoun district, as they were about to break through Fatah Halab's main line of defense in the area.
 During the day, they took control of 12 industrial buildings and two malls.
 In course of the clashes, Khattab Abou Ahmad, leader of the rebel Abu Amara Battalion, was killed.
 Meanwhile, the 16th Division's leadership resigned after the rebel group had suffered heavy casualties during the fighting at al-Layramoun; al-Masdar News considered this as a sign that the 16th Division was collapsing.
 Later that evening, as the Syrian Army advanced in al-Layramoun, the Tiger Forces captured two sites in and near the Castillo Complex, threatening to cut off the rebels remaining at Bani Zeid and al-Layramoun.